SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Applications

-The Tamari lattice, our next example, is a partial order on the binary bracketings of a word with $n$ letters.
-Its significance comes in part from the fact that its Hasse diagram is the 1-skeleton of the associahedron, a polytope which goes back to work on homotopy associative $H$-spaces by Stasheff (cf.\cite{Stasheff}).
+The significance of the Tamari lattice comes in part from the fact that its Hasse diagram is the 1-skeleton of the associahedron, a polytope which goes back to work on homotopy associative $H$-spaces by Stasheff (cf.~ \cite{Stasheff}).
 The number of elements in the Tamari lattice is a Catalan number.
 It was proven to be non-pure shellable with each interval having the homotopy type of a ball or a sphere by Bj\"orner and Wachs in \cite{BW}.
 Earlier results regarding its M\"obius function and implicitly regarding its topological structure also appear in \cite{Pallo}.
+See e.g.~ \cite{BW}, \cite{HT}, \cite{Lo} for further background on the Tamari lattice.

-A cover relation $u\prec v$ in the Tamari lattice results from replacing $((x, y),z))$ by $(x,(y , z))$ somewhere in the parenthesized expression for $u$ to obtain $v$, letting the entities $x,y,z$ either be individual letters or themselves larger bracketed expressions.
-See e.g. \cite{BW}, \cite{HT}, \cite{Lo} for further background.
+\begin{rk} The symmetry in this definition for the Tamari lattice guarantees that it will be self-dual, so that having an $SB$-labeling will be equivalent to its dual poset having an $SB$-labeling. \end{rk}

 \begin{thm} The Tamari lattice is an SB-lattice. \end{thm}